Query And First Chapter Of JAGUAR

 Edward Forsyth was sat in his study reading when George’s screams shattered his train of thought.

 “What the bloody hell is going on out there?”
 Edward leaped to his feet and instinctively reached for his shotgun before sprinting out of his study to investigate.
 He skidded to a halt in a spray of gravel as he rounded the corner to the jaguar enclosure.
 His eyes locked onto the form of Valaria.
-His years of experience with wild animals jarred him into action.
-He brought the shotgun up on aim and fired.
+Years of experience with wild animals jarred him into action; he brought the shotgun up on aim and fired.
 His hands, trembling from the initial shock of seeing Valaria outside her enclosure, meant the first shot went wide of the mark and his second shot was fired at thin air where only a fraction of a second earlier a female jaguar stood astride her keeper.

 Edward tore his eyes away from George’s tortured face and, as he looked up, they met those of Valaria.
 The power of her gaze left him shivering, wishing he could turn away.
 But he couldn’t drag his eyes from her glare.
 And in that brief moment Edward felt fear for the first time in his life.